bryannice/terraform-provider-denodo/README.md

 ## Development Environment

 The development environment used is a docker-compose stack in the deployments folder.
 It spins up containers for postgresql, terraform development environment, denodo virtual data port, and denodo design studio.
 This allows testing for the provider running terraform apply and destroy commands.
 The postgresql container acts as a data source where it holds sample data within the northwinds database.
+The denodo version is 8.0 using the express license.

 + Postgresql 14.1
 + Terraform